 Related Party Transactions

-All transactions entered into by the Company with related parties during the financialyear were in the ordinary course of business and on an arms length pricing basis.
-Notransaction with any related party was in conflict with the interest of the Company.
-TheCompany did not enter into any related party transaction with its Key ManagerialPersonnel.
-Material related party transactions were entered into by the Company only withits subsidiaries.
-In terms of the provisions of Section 134(3)(h) of the Companies Act2013 and Rule 8(2) of the Companies (Accounts) Rules 2014 particulars of related partytransactions are given in Form AOC - 2 as Annexure C to this Report.
-The policy on dealing withrelated party transactions as approved by the Board has been hosted on the Company'swebsite www.lupin.com and web link for which ishttp://www.lupin.com/pdf/corporate-policies/policy-related-party-transactions.pdf.
+All related party transactions entered into by the Company during the year were in theordinary course of business and on an arm's length pricing basis.
+No related partytransaction was in conflict with the interests of the Company and that material relatedparty transactions were entered into by the Company only with its subsidiaries.
+The AuditCommittee periodically approves related party transactions.
+In compliance with Section134(3)(h) of the Act and Rule 8(2) of the Companies (Accounts) Rules 2014 disclosure ofparticulars of contracts/arrangements entered into by the Company with related parties aregiven in Form No. AOC - 2 as Annexure C' to this Report.
+The policy on dealing withrelated party transactions as approved by the Board has been hosted on the Company'swebsite www.lupin.com web link for which is https://www.lupin.com/pdf/corporate-policies/policy-related-party-transactions.pdf.

 Particulars of loans/guarantees/investments/ securities

 Conservation of Energy Technology Absorption and Foreign Exchange Earnings and Outgo

-The particulars as prescribed by Section 134(3)(m) of the Companies Act 2013 read withRule 8 of the Companies (Accounts) Rules 2014 relating to conservation of energytechnology absorption and foreign exchange earnings and outgo are given in AnnexureD to this Report.
+In compliance with provisions of Section 134(3)(m) of the Act and Rule 8 of theCompanies (Accounts) Rules 2014 particulars pertaining to conservation of energytechnology absorption and foreign exchange earnings and outgo are given in AnnexureD' to this Report.